Duxah/FreePCB-2/comb_areas.md

 ### Combine areas

 You can combine intersecting similar copper areas.
-Unlike FreePcb-1.359, which combined any intersecting areas, in FreePcb-2 areas must have the same hatch pattern and same side width.
+Unlike FreePcb-1.359, which combined any intersecting areas, in FreePcb-2 areas must have the same hatch pattern and same side width, and of course one net.

 ![](pictures/comb_areas1.png)